htcondor/htcondor/docs/automated-workflows/dagman-completion.rst

 Resubmitting a Failed DAG
 -------------------------

-.. sidebar:: Check DAG Succesful Exit
+.. sidebar:: Check DAG Successful Exit

-    To determine succesful completion of a DAG that has left the queue, the final line in the ``*.dagman.out`` file should appear as similar to:
+    To determine successful completion of a DAG that has left the queue, the final line in the ``*.dagman.out`` file should appear as similar to: